$200 Suit vs $2000 Suit

 At a big chain retailer you pick it up off the rack, bring it to a tailor, and hope for the best.

 At a reputable bespoke shop, service is the backbone of the business.
-You sit down with a glass of whiskey or a cold beer and they take care of everything.
-From waking you through the fabric options, advising you on styling choices, handling the measuring/fitting process, etc. You don’t have to worry about anything (although you do have to be willing to wait 6-8 weeks for delivery).
+An expert will walk you through the fabric options, advise you on styling choices, handle the measuring/fitting process, etc. You don’t have to worry about anything (although you do have to be willing to wait 6-8 weeks for delivery).

 So what’s the better value?
 It really depends on your budget, and how often/hard you’re going to wear your suit.
 If you’re looking for a workhorse suit that you can rely on 2-3 times/week, a $200 RTW number will not last.
 You’ll end up buying a new one every six months.